 Operating revenues include the sales of water and other operating revenues such as service charges and hookup fee revenues.
 Operating expense includes power and water purchases and other costs to operate and maintain the District's water system, including salaries, materials and supplies, contract services, insurance and taxes, depreciation, and other operating expenses.
 Nonoperating revenues include interest income and contributed capital.
-Nonoperating expenses include interest, amortization of intangible assets, and amortization of bond-related expenses.
+Nonoperating expenses include interest, and amortization of bond-related expenses.